Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 1. Open the AnkerMake Alpha slicer
 1. Go to File -> Import -> Import Config Bundle
 2. Locate 'AMCE_config_bundle.ini' in the extracted zip location and click open.
-3. On the printer setting panel, select 'AnkerMake M5 (0.4 nozzle) @AMCE', then choose the filament and Print settings you would like to use.
+3. On the printer setting panel, select 'AnkerMake M5 (0.4 nozzle) @AMCE' or 'AnkerMake M5C (0.4 nozzle) @AMCE', then choose the filament and Print settings you would like to use.

 ## Adding the printer (only needed for Scripted Install and Manual Install)

-1. Open PrusaSlicer and you should now be able to add a new AnkerMake M5 CE Printer. (printer Settings tab → Printer drop-down → Add/remove printers
+1. Open PrusaSlicer and you should now be able to add a new AnkerMake M5 or M5C CE Printer. (printer Settings tab → Printer drop-down → Add/remove printers
 1. In the Configuration Wizard, choose Other Vendors:
 1. Select the AnkerMake CE Checkbox
 1. Select AnkerMake CE FFF under the left menu